xuejunzhang2002/xuejunzhang.github.io/index.md

 ## Academic Background

-**I am interested in Natural Language Processing and Multimodal Learning, and am now joining SLED lab.
+**I am interested in Natural Language Processing and Multimodal Learning, and is now a member of SLED lab.
 Feel free to contact me if you have similar research interests.**

 - **Sep 2018 - June 2021:** Shanghai High School
 - **Sep 2021 - August 2025:** Shanghai Jiao Tong University